nim-lang/Nim/doc/gc.rst

 (2) GC_step Mode

-    This allows the GC to perform some work for up to ``us`` time.
-This is useful to call in a main loop to ensure the GC can do its work.
-To bind all GC activity to a ``GC_step`` call, deactivate the GC with ``GC_disable`` at program startup.
-If ``strongAdvice`` is set to ``true``, GC will be forced to perform collection cycle.
-Otherwise, GC may decide not to do anything, if there is not much garbage to collect.
+    This allows the garbage collector to perform some work for up to ``us`` time.
+    This is useful to call in a main loop to ensure the garbage collector can do its work.
+    To bind all garbage collector activity to a ``GC_step`` call, deactivate the garbage collector with ``GC_disable`` at program startup.
+    If ``strongAdvice`` is set to ``true``,
+    then the garbage collector will be forced to perform collection cycle.
+    Otherwise, the garbage collector may decide not to do anything, if there is not much garbage to collect.
     You may also specify the current stack size via ``stackSize`` parameter.
     It can improve performance, when you know that there are no unique Nim references below certain point on the stack.
 Make sure the size you specify